ABOUT ME:

 My Experience

-My professional experience includes supporting clients struggling with anxiety, trauma responses, low self-worth, chronic stress, perfectionism, and relational patterns that feel difficult to change.
-I’ve worked with professionals across a range of sectors, including charities, tech, academia, healthcare (including the NHS), and the creative industries.
-This breadth of experience helps me recognise both the visible struggles and the quieter, underlying dynamics that often sit beneath them.
+My clinical experience includes supporting people experiencing anxiety, depression, trauma, chronic stress, burnout, grief, low self-esteem, perfectionism, people-pleasing, and relationship difficulties.
+I've worked with professionals across a wide range of sectors, including charities, technology, academia, media, healthcare (including the NHS), and the creative industries.

 Iga Sielenko - photo of me in Beachy Head